Topic: Functional Comments & Tooling

 def calculate_area(radius): """Calculates the area of a circle.""" # Multiply pi by the square of the radius return 3.14159 * (radius ** 2)

-In Python, both the triple-quoted """ string and the line starting with # are treated identically by the Python compiler; they are both stripped out during the creation of the bytecode (.pyc file) and cannot be accessed at runtime.
+In Python, both the triple-quoted """ string and the line starting with # are treated identically by the Python compiler;

 Your Answer